odhyp/odhyp.com/content/writings/_index.md

 layout = "writings"
 +++

-This is a collection of notes, ideas, articles, and logs.
-Some are polished, some are still in progress.
-I write to explore what I'm learning, document what I'm building, and keep track of things worth remembering.
+A collection of articles, notes, logs, and ideas that I’m always tending.
+Learn more about how I organize things [here](/now).